How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 • At $150/hr blended rate: $15,000–$22,500/month in recovered capacity

-• That is not profit — it is time your team can redirect to client service, new business development, or delivery
+• That is time your team can redirect to client service or new business development

 Tool-specific data